A. Statutes of limitations time periods

 It is also important for a client to keep in mind that it is not enough for a client seeking to avoid imputation of earlier discovery of damage to argue that he or she could not reasonably have known the full extent of the harm.
 It is enough to start the clock on a claim for legal malpractice if the client knows or reasonably should know that the lawyer’s mistake merely caused "some harm."

-Also, if the client suspects or should reasonable suspect that a negligent mistake lies at the heart of some damage, under certain circumstances there could be a "duty to investigate" such that the client must take reasonable action to become better informed.
+Also, if the client suspects or should reasonably suspect that a negligent mistake lies at the heart of some damage, under certain circumstances there could be a "duty to investigate" such that the client must take reasonable action to become better informed.
 In such circumstances, the client cannot sit back indefinitely, claim ignorance, and argue that the statute of limitations did not start to run.

 C. Statutes of Ultimate Repose